The commission you pay a realtor isn’t the same for every homeowner selling a house.

 Final thoughts

-Now, you’ve got a handle on the costs of hiring a realtor.
+Now, you’ve got a handle on how much realtors charge to sell a house.

 You understand typical realtor commissions.